Joystream/joystream-landing/testnets/rome/forum-module.md

 - **Create a category**: Requires specifying the parent category.

 - **Delete a category**: Only possible if empty, that is there are no subcategories or threads.
-Requires leaving some sort of rationale in place of the category, which should be removed from state fully, including all corresponding threads and posts.
+Is avoided for non-empty categories both for safety from both mistakes and malicious opportunistists, and the possibly long time it may take to recursively execute on non-empty categories.

+- **Archive/Unarchive a category**: Archiving a category refers to putting it in the state of accepting no mutation or deletion, either to subcategories or threads in any way, both from users and moderator.

 - **Delete a post in a thread**: Requires leaving some sort of rationale in place of the post, which should be gone from the state.